SimonCropp/GraphQL.EntityFramework/README.md

  * `Contains`: Only works with `string`
  * `StartsWith`: Only works with `string`
  * `EndsWith`: Only works with `string`
- * `In`: Check if a member existsing in a given collection of values.
+ * `In`: Check if a member existing in a given collection of values.

 Case of comparison names are ignored.
 So, for example, `EndsWith`, `endsWith`, and `endswith` are  allowed.